Want to learn how to decorate with thrift store finds? I’m sharing my best shopping tips for scoring the good stuff

 When it comes to decorating our home with thrift store items, I like to strike a balance between old and new.

 Grouping collections or similar items together in odd numbers works well.

 For instance, I combined milk glass and blue and white pieces to decorate our table for spring.
 Notice the different heights and textures too.
 The never-been-used table runner was also found at the thrift store.
 Don’t you just love a good score?!

 When I’m looking at changing up decor seasonally, I hit up my favourite thrift shops first.
 It’s one of the best ways to get a new look for less.

 Last fall, I found these pretty mugs that were the inspiration for my entire table setting.
 In addition, I picked up a wooden box that I made over to look like concrete then filled it with mini pumpkins.

 Of course, decorating with thrift store finds means your space will never look cookie cutter.
-Take risks!
+Remember to take risks!